GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 This will also impact cross-agency users of the intranet websites.
 For example, a Department of State user browsing to a Department of Homeland Security **intranet** website or application will receive an error if all four items are true.

-You can mitigate the impact for government intranet websites for all government-managed equipment.
+You can mitigate the impact for all government-furnished equipment.

 ## What Should I Do?